VAIBHAV13S/CasperSwap/CASPER_TO_ETH_GUIDE.md

    ↓
 2. Deploy sent to Casper network
    ↓
-3. Casper contract locks 100 CSPR
-   ↓
+3. LockVault escrows the deposited CSPR in a vault purse ↓
 4. Contract emits DepositInitiated event
    ↓